pooya-mohammadi/intro_to_git/Readme.md

    * How to clone a project?
    * how to pull changes made from other git repositories?
    * how to tackle errors and conflicts that may occur in this way?
+   * how to tackle errors and conflicts using merge?

 ## 🌟 Spread the word!